IBM/MAX-Word-Embedding-Generator/README.md

 ## Training the model

-The `train.sh` utility script will deploy the experiment to WML and start the training as a `training-run`
+The `train.sh` utility script will prompt the user to enter the names of the buckets to be created for the training data and result weights and start training the model as a `training-run` on the Watson ML service.

 ```
-train.sh
+$ train.sh
+Enter a training bucket name

+$ word-embedding-data
+upload: ./data.zip to s3://word-embedding-data/data.zip

+Enter a results bucket name
+$ word-embedding-result
+...
 ```

-After the train is started, it should print the training-id that is going to be necessary for steps below
+After training has started, it should print the training-id that is going to be necessary for steps below

 ```
 Starting to train ...